-7.1.A De Minimis Errors in Income Determinations
+A. De Minimis Errors in Income Determinations

-(This section 7.1.A shall become effective January 1, 2024, upon the implementation of Housing Opportunity through Modernization Act of 2016 (HOTMA) and applicable regulations and guidelines promulgated by HUD)

-PHCD or owner will not be considered out of compliance with the requirements in this paragraph solely due to de minimis errors in calculating family income.
-A de minimis error is an error where PHCD or owner determination of family income deviates from the correct income determination by no more than \$30 per month in monthly adjusted income (\$360 in annual adjusted income) per family.

-PHCD or owner will take any corrective action necessary to credit or repay a family if the family has been overcharged for their rent or family share because of the de minimis error in the income determination retroactive to the effective date of the action the error was made, regardless of the dollar amount associated with the error.
-However, families will not be required to repay the PHCD or owner in instances where PHCD or owner has miscalculated income resulting in a family being undercharged for rent or family share.
+- 1. Effective July 1, 2025, PHCD will not be considered out of compliance with the requirements in this paragraph solely due to de minimis errors in calculating family income.
+A de minimis error is an error where PHCD determination of family income deviates from the correct income determination by no more than \$30 per month in monthly adjusted income (\$360 in annual adjusted income) per family. - Families will not be required to repay PHCD in instances where PHCD miscalculated income resulting in a family being undercharged for their rent, regardless of amount.
+Once PHCD becomes aware of the error, the family will be provided with a 30-day notice of the increase to their rent portion. - 3.
+PHCD will take any corrective action necessary to credit or repay a family if the family was overcharged tenant rent, including a de minimis error, in the income calculation retroactive to the effective date of the action when the error was made, regardless of amount. - 4.
+PHCD will send a letter to the family and the landlord prior to the change in payments notifying them of the change and the duration of the change.
+If the participant has vacated the unit, the credit will be mailed (address of record) to the family.